orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

 Versioning: My current thinking is that even though SemVer is widely adopted, the meaning of what is a major/minor/patch is a bit diluted.
-My thinking is that this is because there are multiple levels of arbitrariness to the version number.
+This is probably because there are multiple levels of arbitrariness to the version number.
+So approach is rather simple; reduce this to just a single point of arbitrariness the major version, wh

 ---